Mar 28, 2025

 Woman browses groceries with phone in hand.

-The cost of living refers to how much money it costs to maintain a typical standard of living at a certain point in time.
-Cost of living includes basic expenses like adequate housing, health care, transportation, and food.
+The cost of living includes basic expenses, like adequate housing, healthcare, transportation, and food.
 It’s one of the most important factors affecting your ability to build wealth.
 If your cost of living doesn’t leave you money to save or invest, it’s hard to plan for financial goals.

-Strictly speaking, the cost of living measures how much the basics of life will cost: shelter, food, transportation, health care, etc. Your standard of living is measured by how much comfort you can afford in goods and services.
 How you view your standard of living can be more subjective.
-Obviously, there’s more to your life than just the basics.
-Even the type of basics you choose will vary in price.
+There’s more to your life than just the basics.
+Even the type of basics you choose may vary in price.
 Your ability to spend on additional things will help determine your standard of living.
-For example, a higher standard of living might include greater spending on luxuries and vacations, as well as the ability to save more money each month.
+For example, a higher standard of living might include more spending on luxuries and vacations, as well as the ability to save more money each month.
 A lower standard of living might entail shopping at discount stores, limiting trips, and having little or no savings.

 The impact of lifestyle choices